Benchmarking Agentic Newswriting via Journalistic Workflows: NEWSAGENT

 \subsection{Dataset Curation for Newswriting}

-To construct realistic and diverse tasks, we curated a large corpus of real-world news articles from BBC\footnote{\url{https://www.bbc.com/}} and APNews\footnote{\url{https://apnews.com/}} using the Fundus Scraper~\citep{dallabetta-etal-2024-fundus}, covering diverse domains such as politics, sports, technology, and science.
+To construct realistic and diverse tasks, we curated a large corpus of real-world news articles from BBC\footnote{\url{https://www.bbc.com/}} and APNews\footnote{\url{https://apnews.com/}}, covering diverse domains such as politics, sports, technology, and science.
 The initial collection comprised 31{,}097 articles published between 1 June 2025 and 14 July 2025.
 We removed non-English content and non-text formats such as videos, audio streams, and live updates.